-If you fancy something hearty for a post-ride meal which requires minimal effort to make, this is the stew for you.
+If you fancy something hearty for a post-ride meal which requires minimal effort to make, then chorizo sausage stew is definitely for you - rhyme!

-Riding through winter and spring can mean going out in all weathers, and coming back tired, hungry and cold.
-A warming stew is the perfect antidote.
-This one is so easy to prepare, and you can even cook it up the night before so you’ve got it ready to go when you get in.
+Riding your bike in the UK can mean going out in all weathers, and coming back tired, hungry, cold and often wet!
+A warming stew is a perfect antidote.
+This one is so easy to prepare, that you can even cook it up the night before so you've got it ready to go when you get in.

 The chorizo sausage does all the hard work, giving the stew a smokey, spicy flavour, and it's packed full of vegetables.
 It's also pretty cheap.